 When experiencing the state of your body, how it feels and functions, what do you notice?
 Do you get colds or the flu a few times a year?
-For some this is common, almost expected.
+For some, this is common, almost expected.
 Particularly right after the holidays.
-Also when you get sick, is the first reaction, where did I get this from or I got this from so and so?
+Also, when you get sick, is your first reaction to think, Where did I get this from or I got this from so and so?
 We’ve learned this way of thinking and ultimately reacting.
 It doesn’t have to be this way.

-Ayurveda has a different perspective around immunity – one that is holistic and empowering.
-What if when we got a little sick it served as an opportunity to get back on track.
-Not only is it a reminder to take better care of ourselves but also to take responsibility for our thoughts, actions, and behavior rather than assign blame to something or someone outside.
+Ayurveda has a different perspective on immunity – one that is holistic and empowering.
+What if when we got a little sick, it served as an opportunity to get back on track?
+Not only is it a reminder to take better care of ourselves, but also to take responsibility for our thoughts, actions, and behavior rather than assigning blame to something or someone outside.

-Immunity starts with how you take care of yourself, everyday.
+Immunity starts with how you take care of yourself every day.
 It’s ahar, the food you eat, vihar, the lifestyle that you live, nidra, the quality of sleep that you experience, and brahmacharya, the conscious use of all your senses.
-Every day you have the opportunity to make choices which move you in the direction of sattva, balance and harmony.
+Every day you have the opportunity to make choices that move you in the direction of sattva, balance, and harmony.

 These four pillars of health and immunity naturally strengthen and mature the more you commit to them.
 For example, over time you may begin to adapt or shift your diet and lifestyle according to the change of seasons, the state of your digestion, when traveling frequently, or if your living conditions change.